Cox Center CAM

 - Chang Yun Joo (Seoul Women’s University), 2008

 There is no deadline for application.
-Applications can be accepted throughout the year, but it is strongly recommended that the prospective fellow apply at least three months before his or her planned start date.
-Invitation decision is normally made in two weeks after receiving a complete application.
+Applications are accepted throughout the year.
+However, it is strongly recommended that prospective fellows apply at least three months before their planned start date.
+Invitation decisions are normally made within two weeks of receiving a complete application.

 Read the newest headlines, get updates and discover events happening at Grady.

 Third-year EMST student Timi Meade values the friends and connections she’s made during her time at Grady and encourages students to get involved and meet people in the industry.
 Why […]